kiwigrid/k8s-sidecar/README.md

   - description: Set to true to enable pulling of 5XX response content from config map.
 Used in case if the filename ends with `.url` suffix (Please refer to the `*.url` feature here.)
   - required: false
   - type: boolean

+- `DYNAMIC_URL`
+  - description: Set to true to enable a dynamic update of *.url content from config map.
+Used in case if the filename ends with `.url` suffix (Please refer to the `*.url` feature here.)
+  - required: false
+  - type: boolean